Director: Peter Jackson

 “This is a children’s tale, a long, winding fairy tale, with all the traditions that go with it.”

 Take the story as a whole.
 A band of dwarves embark on a mission to take back their homeland, a mountain full of gold, called the ‘Lonely Mountain’, from which they were driven by a dragon.
-The basic story is so very different from the Fellowship who set out to destroy the item which will enable evil to stand unopposed.
-The heroes are not hunted by faceless Nightriders in a world where even the trees are considered enemies, but by galumphing trolls, and farcical goblins.
+The base story is so very different from the Fellowship who set out to destroy the item which will enable evil to stand unopposed.
+The heroes are not hunted by faceless Nightriders in a world where even the trees are considered enemies, but by galumphing trolls, farcical goblins and rickety bridges.